-Driver in fatal Christchurch crash says he is turning himself into police
+Driver in fatal Christchurch crash turns himself in to police

-A young man who drove a car that crashed into a Christchurch school - killing a teenage girl - says he will hand himself in to police today.
+A young man who drove a car that crashed into a Christchurch school - killing a teenage girl - has handed himself in to police.

-A man claiming to be the driver has posted an emotional statement on Facebook, saying he was drunk at the time and did not want to drive in the first place.
+A man claiming to be the driver posted an emotional statement on Facebook, saying he was drunk at the time and did not want to drive in the first place.

 He said he was "so sorry, guys'' and needed time to cope with what he had done, as he did not know until afterwards that someone had died.